Suphajee Suthumpun: Biography

 Suthumpun completed a bachelor’s degree in sociology and anthropology at Thammasat University in Bangkok.
 She also holds a master's degree in business administration, specialising in international finance, from Northrop University in the United States.

 Suthumpun worked at IBM for over 20 years, and was the first woman appointed as general manager for the company in Thailand.
 She was later general manager of IBM ASEAN’s Global Technology Services Division.
 She has also held the position of CEO of Thaicom.
 In 2016 she was appointed CEO of Dusit International.
+She has now resigned from this position to serve as Minister in accordance with the Constitution.

-She is also an independent director of Kasikornbank.
+She was also an independent director of Kasikornbank.

+Ministerial appointment

+Suphajee was approached by Prime Minister Anutin Charnvirakul to serve as Minister of Commerce, and she accepted the invitation.
+Later, on September 19, 2025, the Royal Gazette announced her appointment to the position in the Anutin Cabinet.